 Anti-Villain: Depending on your view Paris could count as a Type IV.
 He's Romeo's rival for Juliet's hand but is a good man who would have made a good husband for Juliet.

 Betty and Veronica: Juliet's decision between her two suitors.
 Paris courts her in the 'proper' way, by asking her father's permission.
-Romeo falls in love with her, marries her in secret and even kills a beloved family member.
+Romeo falls in love with her, marries her in secret and kills her cousin.

 Black Comedy: Sometimes performed this way, as noted above.
 Mercutio provides black comedy in-story as he dies.